RetronEletron/EmergeLibrary/README.md

 Question 8.
 How do you usually do your stage4's?
 Answer 8.
 I generally get the gentoo profile related to the DE/WM than i compile the kernel than i do the grub thing than i install XORG when it is needed by an DE or wayland if that uses that and than i install the DM by the DE most chosen DM than i install webkit-gtk and neofetch.

+Question 9.
+What is the hostname of your stage4's?
+Answer 9 .
+The Default hostname is gentoo .